yoyachi/update-react-portfolio/README.md

 ## Usage

 In order to start the server you should run `npm start`.
 Then it will show application in your browser.
+Please, to directly run this application click on "Deployment App" below.

 ## Technologies Used